How to Win ChatGPT Citations (2026 Research)

 FAQs

 How do I test my score?
 Paste your URL in localAEO.app.
-It scans your entity density.
-It compares you to the top ranking result.
-It gives you a score in seconds.
+It scans your entity density, compares you to the top-ranking result, and gives you a score in seconds.

 What is the fastest fix?
 Delete your hedges.
 Search for "maybe" and delete it.
-It takes 5 minutes.
-It boosts your trust score immediately.
+It takes 5 minutes and boosts your trust score immediately.

 Does schema really matter?
 Yes.
 It is a 4pt lock in the relevance formula.
 If you skip it, you are fighting with one hand tied behind your back.